Electric Stim Pad Placements

 Brief Description

-Core-3 I rarely use, preferring to get the side abdominal (oblique) muscle contractions of Core-1 and Core-2.
-With Core-3 you are trading off the oblique muscle stimulation to get an additional 2 electrodes on the spine extensors.
-I’ll do this if the person’s low back pain is higher up than usual (upper lumbar/lower thoracic region).
-You want to make sure the electrodes are all below the ribs, keeping the stimulation away from the heart.
-The other reason I might use this pattern would be for post-pregnancy, in women with diastasis recti, where I would want to strengthen her anterior abdominals and low back, but not have her transverse abdominis and oblique muscles pulling so hard and potentially overstretching the already increased gap between both sides of her rectus abdominis muscle.
-With Core-3 it feels like you are being squished, front to back, in a vice.
+Another reason I might use this pattern would be post-pregnancy in women with diastasis recti, where I would want to strengthen her anterior abdominals and low back but not have her transverse abdominis and oblique muscles pulling so hard and potentially overstretching the already increased gap between both sides of her rectus abdominis muscle.

 TENS for Dysmenorrhea (Menstrual Cramps)